benc-uk/smilr/node/data-api/readme.md

 All data is held in MongoDB, the data access layer is a plain ES6 class **DataAccess** in [`lib/data-access.js`](lib/data-access.js).
 This is a singleton which encapsulates all MongoDB specific code and logic (e.g. connecting and creating the database, collections etc) and also operations on the event and feedback entities.
 See [Database](../../docs/database.md) for more details.

+# Sentiment Analysis
+Optionally the service can pass feedback comments through Azure cognitive services (Text Analytics) for sentiment analysis.
+Any comments in the feedback POSTed to the API will be sent over to an external text analytics API endpoint.
+The resulting scores will be stored with the feedback objects in the database

+Enabling of this feature is done by setting the `SENTIMENT_API_ENDPOINT` environmental variable.
+By default this feature is not enabled

 # Configuration
 The server listens on port 4000 by default and requires just one mandatory configuration environmental variable to be set.